 Peer group: This type of mentor situation happens between peers and does not have a designated mentor to lead.
 Rather, participants are able to learn from each other’s experience and feedback.
 The benefit of this style is that individuals are offered advice from their peers to help solve problems.

 Team mentoring: Team mentoring scenarios are ones where participants have joint goals and objectives.
 These groups can have one or more mentors that help lead the program.
-This style of mentorship works best for employees who work on teams together.
+This style of mentorship works best for employees who work on dedicated software development teams together.
 While participants can learn from their mentor they are also given the opportunity to learn from each other.

 Team mentoring has become a common method that employers use to handle diverse mentees.
 It has also been proven effective to ease the workload of a mentor by allowing for a minimum of meetings while maximizing their impact on mentees.